 The honeymoon phase

-There are plenty of fish in the sea…
+There is plenty of fish in the sea…

 One day I woke up and decided I really needed a haircut.
 When I arrived I was informed by one of the other hairdressers, let’s call him Lee, that Mary was off today.
 I was desperate for a haircut and thought why not give Lee a chance.
 He said “I’ve watched Mary do it many times Mike”, he knew my name?, “and I can try.”
 Lee was out to prove himself and I received a great haircut.
 He’s my new hairdresser.